6.3b How Corn is Processed to Make Ethanol

 In order to accomplish liquefaction, the reaction must take place under certain conditions.
 The pH of the mash is maintained in the range of 5.9-6.2, and ammonia and sulfuric acid are added to the tank to maintain the pH.
 About one-third of the required type of enzyme, α-amylase, can be added to the mash before jet cooking (2-7 minutes at 105-120°C) to improve the flowability of the mash.
 The jet cooking serves as a sterilization step to avoid bacterial contamination during the fermentation step later on.
 At this stage, shorter dextrins are produced but are not yet glucose.

 Three types of processes can be utilized for liquefaction.
-Figure 7.13 shows the three options.
-Process 1 is where the α-amylase is added and the material is incubated at 85-95°C. Process 2 has the mash in the jet cooker at 105-120ºC for 2-7 minutes, then flows to a flash tank at 90°C. α-Amylase is added three hours later.
+The figure below shows the three options.
+Process 1 is where the α-amylase is added, and the material is incubated at 85-95°C. Process 2 has the mash in the jet cooker at 105-120ºC for 2-7 minutes, then flows to a flash tank at 90°C. α-Amylase is added three hours later.
 The third option, Process 3, adds the α-amylase, the heats in the jet cooker at 150°C, followed by flow to the flash tank at 90°C and adding more α-amylase.

 The α-amylase for liquefaction acts on the internal α (1,4) glycosidic bonds to yield dextrins and maltose (glucose dimers).
 A type of α-amylase exists in the saliva of humans; a different α-amylase is utilized by the pancreas.
-Figure 7.14a shows one type of α-amylase.
-The α-amylase works a little faster than the β-amylase, and the β-amylase works on the second α (1,4) glycosidic bond so that maltose is formed (see Figure 7.14b). β-amylase is part of the ripening process of fruit increasing the sweetness of fruit as it ripens.
+The first figure below shows one type of α-amylase.
+The α-amylase works a little faster than the β-amylase, and the β-amylase works on the second α (1,4) glycosidic bond so that maltose is formed (see the second figure below). β-amylase is part of the ripening process of fruit increasing the sweetness of fruit as it ripens.